TheCry/i-mscp-keyhelp-migration/README.md

 # imscp-keyhelp-migration
-With this script you are able to migrate every customer from the i-MSCP server to your new KeyHelp server
+With this script you are able to migrate every customer from the i-MSCP server to your new KeyHelp server.
+Also you have the possibility to migrate multiple i-MSCP accounts to one KeyHelp account.

 ## Requirements
 * run the script on the KeyHelp server